 |One-day Qualifiers||Super Tournaments|

-Ranger Cup - Anglers must be registered with Ranger and meet all Ranger Cup clothing and decal requirements to receive a Ranger Cup bonus.
+Ranger Cup – Ranger awards $2,000 to the winning boater in each qualifying tournament and super tournament if he or she meets Ranger Cup guidelines.
+Ranger also awards $20,000 to the winning boater and $10,000 to the winning co-angler in the All-American if they meet Ranger Cup guidelines.
+Anglers must be registered with Ranger and meet all Ranger Cup clothing and decal requirements to receive a Ranger Cup bonus.
 The decision of Ranger Boats is final in all matters regarding Ranger Cup bonus eligibility.
 Visit the Ranger Cup page at RangerBoats.com or call 870.453.2222 for additional information.

-Evinrude Bonus: - $300 will be presented to the two highest-placing owners of a 2010 or newer 90-250 HP E-TEC outboard.
-The evinrude contingency bonus will be available for all qualifiers, super tournaments and regionals.
+Evinrude Bonus – Evinrude awards $300 to the two highest-placing boaters who are owners of a 2011 or newer 90-250 HP E-TEC outboard in each qualifying tournament, super tournament and regional championship.

-• Anglers must be registered owner of a 2010 or newer Evinrude E-TEC outboard engine.
+• Anglers must be registered owner of a 2011 or newer 90-250 HP Evinrude E-TEC outboard engine.
 Registered owner is defined as engine registered in angler’s name.

 • Evinrude has final say on approvals for all contingency payouts.

 • Visit FLWOutdoors.com or Evinrude.com for additional information.

 Mercury Bonus – Mercury awards $1,000 to the winning boater in each qualifying tournament and super tournament if he or she is the original registered owner/first purchaser of a 2012 or newer 115-250 HP Mercury outboard.